hpc-carpentry/hpc-shell/_episodes/02-navigation.md

 > * **Network filesystem** - Your home directory is an example of a network filesystem.
 Data stored
 >   here is available throughout the HPC system and files stored here are backed up.
 Files stored
 >   here are typically slower to access, the data is actually stored on another computer and is
->   being transmitted and made available over the network! `/project` and `/home` are both network
+>   being transmitted and made available over the network!
->   filesystems.
 > * **Scratch** - Some systems may offer "scratch" space.
 Scratch space is typically faster to use
 >   than your home directory or network filesystem, but is not usually backed up, and should not be
 >   used for long term storage.
-In the last example, `/scratch` is a scratch drive.
+> * **Work file system** - As an alternative to (or sometimes as well as) Scratch space, some HPC
+>   systems offer fast parallel file system access as a work file system.
+Typically, this will have
+>   higher performance than your home directory or network file system and will not usually be
+>   backed up.
+It differs from scratch space in that files in a work file system are not automatically
+>   deleted for you, you must manage the space yourself.
 > * **Local scratch (job only)** - Some systems may offer local scratch space while executing a job.
 >   Such storage is very fast, but will be deleted at the end of your job.
 > * **Ramdisk (job only)** - Some systems may let you store files in a "RAM disk" while running a